bbauska/W3Cx-5of5/README.md

 and this time, instead of just adding as an argument the name of the callback, we directly put the body of the callback.

-&lt;so a function&hellip; and we don&apos;t have to indicate a name: it&apos;s an
+<so a function&hellip; and we don&apos;t have to indicate a name: it&apos;s an
 anonymous function, an anonymous callback.
 So, when we click on the page, we will execute this callback that is located exactly as the second argument.